Ben Davies (footballer, born 1993): International career

 In September 2012, Davies was selected for the Wales squad for 2014 FIFA World Cup qualification matches in September 2012.
 He replaced club teammate Neil Taylor, who had suffered a broken ankle in a Premier League match against Sunderland.
 Davies made his full international debut in the 2–1 win against Scotland on 12 October 2012.

 Davies was a member of the Wales side who qualified for UEFA Euro 2016, Wales' first tournament in 58 years.
 In Wales' opening match, Davies provided a crucial goal-line block after Marek Hamšík's shot passed goalkeeper Danny Ward, with Wales going on to win 2–1.
 Davies went on to start every match for Wales as they made a surprise run to the tournament semi-finals, losing to eventual champions Portugal.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
 In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.

 Following Gareth Bale's retirement in 2022 and Aaron Ramsey's promotion to captain, Davies was named vice captain of the national team, having first worn the armband in a friendly against England in 2020.

 On 13 October 2025, he made his 100th international appearance in a 4–2 defeat against Belgium during the 2026 FIFA World Cup qualification.

 Outside football

 In the summer of 2021, Davies was awarded a 2:1 degree in economics and business from the Open University, after balancing his studies with his job as a professional footballer over a period of five years.
+In September 2025, he graduated in the inaugural cohort of students from the PFA Business School, with an award from the University of Portsmouth.

 Former Spurs team-mate Son Heung-min is the godfather to his children.